YijiaXiong/yijiaxiong.github.io/cv.md

 ## PROFESSIONAL EXPERIENCE

-* Took part in the development of an ultrafast time-resolved fluorescence depletion system.
-Studied the ultrafast vibrational relaxation and the solvation effect of some fluorescent dyes.
-* Studied the ionization of molecules under strong field created by femtosecond laser.
-Built the experimental setup which included an amplified femtosecond laser system and a home-built time of flight mass spectrometer.
-Wrote the program for the experimental system with C++.
-* Developed a theoretical model of tunneling ionization to analyze the strong field ionization data.
-Extended the transfer matrix method to calculate the tunneling ionization probability of molecules.
-Proposed and implemented the algorithm in C++ language.
-* Built a confocal far-field single molecule fluorescence microscope system for measurements of protein dynamics.
+### Research Assistant Professor at Western University of Health Sciences (Lebanon, OR)
+* Instrumentation design lead responsible for development and maintenance of core capabilities associated with molecular biology, protein purification, and instrumentation.
+Includes staff training and assistance in applications involving biomaterial assembly, protein stabilization, and development of diagnostic applications linked to pathogen detection.
+* Team lead in development of industrial collaborations involving creation of RNA capture technology for array detection of cancer biomarkers.
+* Collaborated with an industrial company (Gene Tools, LLC) in creating morpholino-based RNA capture technology for the detection of pathogen and cancer biomarkers.
+A lateral flow assay has been developed.
+A prototype for detection based on laser-induced fluorescence has been developed as well, and the photo of the instrument was included in the research gallery (https://yijiaxiong.github.io/lif).
+* Investigated protein stabilization in confined biomaterials, including protein-based hydrogel and engineered diatoms biosilica matrix.

+### Research Scientist, Battelle (Richland, WA)
+* Pioneered microscopy system for single molecule detection and super-resolution imaging.
 * Developed cell permeable reagents permitting validation of protein-protein interactions within living cells.
 Multiple bi-Arsenical dyes, including AsCy3, AsCy5, AsCy3 ester and AsCy3Cy5, have been developed which were directed to different small binding motif build into proteins.
 The discovery of Cy3-based biarsenical fluorescent probe AsCy3 was highlighted by Nature (Game of tag, Vol 448, Page 4, 2007).
 * Developed biochemical applications and methods for these dyes, including in vivo protein labeling and imaging, membrane protein turn-over and super-resolution imaging.
-* Created capability for the purification and functional assay of anaerobic proteins (i.e., hydrogenases and nitrogenases) as part of a multi-disciplinary Basic Energy Sciences (BES) project supported by the Department of Energy.
-* Maintained microscopy facility and created capabilities for high-throughput assays of protein binding affinities and function.
-Developed the fluorescence correlation spectroscopy system and used it to study the high-affinity binding and direct electron transfer from a bacteria's (Shewanella oneidensis MR-1) outer membrane protein OmcA to a mineral form of iron oxide.
-It was the first report of direct electron transfer from protein to solid metal oxide.
-The result indicated the potential application of the purified protein in the construction of a biofuel cell and has been cited more than 150 times.
-* Instrumentation design lead responsible for development and maintenance of core capabilities associated with molecular biology, protein purification, and instrumentation.
-Includes staff training and assistance in applications involving biomaterial assembly, protein stabilization, and development of diagnostic applications linked to pathogen detection.
-* Team lead in development of industrial collaborations involving creation of RNA capture technology for array detection of cancer biomarkers.
+* Developed fluorescence correlation spectroscopy (FCS) for high-throughput protein binding affinity and function assays, utilizing the Inverse Laplace Transform method for size distribution resolution.
+* Created instrumental and computational tools for high-throughput identification of protein functional changes and protein-protein interaction networks within living cells.
+* Applied machine learning and deep learning algorithms to advance chemical imaging analysis in Fourier-transform infrared (FTIR) and Raman spectroscopy, as well as time-of-flight secondary ion mass spectrometry (TOF-SIMS).
 * Team lead in developing capability to identify structural correlations between FT-IR and time-of-flight secondary ion mass spectrometry (TOF-SIMS) data to identify biomarkers linked to Gorlin syndrome.
+* Established protocols for purification and functional assay of anaerobic proteins in support of a multi-disciplinary Basic Energy Sciences (BES) project funded by the Department of Energy.
+* Managed instrument operation and maintenance as the cognizant space manager in the Biological Science Facility.

+### Postdoctoral Fellow, Dept. of Biomolecular Sciences, Univ. of Kansas (Lawrence, KS)
+* Developed a confocal far-field single-molecule fluorescence microscope system for protein dynamics measurements.
-* Identified structure/function relationships associated with membrane protein function and the regulation of protein degradation by the proteasome.
+* Conducted chemical kinetics simulations to identify structure/function relationships associated with membrane protein function and regulation of protein degradation by the proteasome.

-* Took part in the study of biofilm.
-Applied multivariant analysis and machine learning algorithm on Time-of-Flight Secondary Ion Mass Spectrometry (TOF-SIMS) data and Fourier Transform Infrared (FTIR) spectroscopy data.
-For TOF-SIMS data, image reconstruction was also involved.
-The program languages used included Matlab, R and python.
+### Doctoral Candidate, Institute of Chemistry, Chinese Academic of Science (Beijing, China)
+* Took part in the development of an ultrafast time-resolved fluorescence depletion system.
+Studied the ultrafast vibrational relaxation and the solvation effect of some fluorescent dyes.
+* Built a time-of-flight mass spectrometer to study the tunneling ionization of molecules under the ultra-intense laser.
+Studied the ionization of molecules under strong field created by femtosecond laser.
+* Developed a theoretical model of tunneling ionization to analyze the strong field ionization data.
+Extended the transfer matrix method to calculate the tunneling ionization probability of molecules.
+* Implemented the matrix transfer algorithm for the calculation of tunneling ionization probability.

 ## Selected Publication (out of 40+)
 1. Xiong Y., Ford, N. R.; Hecht, K. A.; Roesijadi, G.; Squier, T. C., Hydrogel Tethering Enhances Interdomain Stabilization of Single-Chain Antibodies, Bioconjugate Chemistry, 2017, 28 (11), 2804–2814